2008 Washington Huskies football team: Stanford

-Arizona
+At Arizona

 On a breezy night in the Tucson desert, Arizona wasted little time putting away the Huskies.
 Arizona took a 17–0 lead after the first quarter and never looked back.

 Facing the nation's second-ranked defense, Washington struggled behind quarterback Ronnie Fouch, a redshirt freshman making his first college start.
 Fouch completed 12 of 28 passes for 181 yards and one touchdown, a 20-yarder to Michael Gottlieb midway through the fourth quarter.
 Fouch also threw an interception.

 "We played a complete game on offense, defense and special teams", Arizona coach Mike Stoops said.
 "We were very efficient and balanced.
-Our running backs were strong.
-(Quarterback) Willie Tuitama was excellent."
+Our running backs were strong. (quarterback) Willie Tuitama was excellent."

 It was the Huskies' fifth loss of the season and seventh straight dating back to last season, giving the Dawgs the dubious distinction of having the longest losing streak in major college football.

 Washington athletic director Scott Woodward met with reporters after the game to say that he stands by the position he has held all along – he does not intend to fire head coach Tyrone Willingham midseason.

 "I stick with what I said last week", he said.
 "I told you last week that I was less happy than I was the week before.
 Well, I'm even less happy than I was.
 But we have seven games, and we are going to play those seven games and no, there is not going to be a change this week.
 We will look at the whole body of work of the season and assess it at the end of the season."